basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 * Among the four available options, only TLS version 1.2 is enabled by default
 * You can enable more than one protocol at a time
-* We strongly recommend that you do _not_ use SSL version 3 unless absolutely necessary
+* We strongly recommend that you do NOT use SSL version 3 unless absolutely necessary

 ## Certificate Configuration